What are Tax Codes?

-New tax codes are issued at the beginning of each tax year.
+New tax codes are issued at the beginning of each tax year by HMRC.

 The new tax code will be used unless your circumstances change.
 If your circumstances change it is common for a new PAYE notice of coding to be issued reflecting the change in your tax position for example if you have claimed job related expenses.